youpong/App-Gimei/README.md

 # DESCRIPTION

-App::Gimei is a command-line tool for Data::Gimei, a module designed to generate fake Japanese names and addresses.
+App::Gimei is a command-line tool for Data::Gimei, a module that generates fake Japanese names and addresses.
 Generated names include a first name, a last name, and their associated gender.
-Names are available in kanji, hiragana, katakana, and romanized forms.
+Names are available in kanji, hiragana, katakana, and romanized forms, where hiragana, katakana, and romanized forms are phonetic renderings for kanji.
 Addresses include a prefecture, city, and town, and can be generated in kanji, hiragana or katakana.
 The output format can be customized using specific options.
 Note that the gender notation cannot be changed.